Biography/History -choreography and teaching

 WE DO WEDDINGS TOO -August 2009 at Dixon Place; WOMEN MAKING HISTORY- 92 ST. Y’s 75 Anniversary Season; TAKING ROOT, at Green Space, LIC, WAXWORKS, Brooklyn, NY

-2008-09 SHORTS - a trio based on the concept of the short story – November 2008 @ Judson Church as part of the Movement Research Presenting Series; January 2009 as part of the DNA APAP Invitation series; February 2009 presented by the Hunter College Dance Department (CUNY, NY) and Green Space’s new series TAKING ROOT, “an evening of new and used dances” curated by Valerie Green-September 2oo9 and New Dance Alliance’s (K.Bernard) Spring 2009 Season.
+2008-09 SHORTS – a trio based on the concept of the short story – November 2008 @ Judson Church as part of the Movement Research Presenting Series; January 2009 as part of the DNA APAP Invitation series; February 2009 presented by the Hunter College Dance Department (CUNY, NY), Green Space’s new series TAKING ROOT, “an evening of new and used dances” curated by Valerie Green-September 2oo9 and New Dance Alliance’s (K.Bernard) Spring 2009 Season.
 Presented in excerpted form at the DUMBO Dance Festival in Brooklyn, NY, the American Dance Guild’s Fall Annual concert and December 2009 as part of the Harkness Center / 92 Street Y’s 75 Anniversary in Dance.

 2008 WALLFLOWER – A duet, as part of the WET series at the West End Theater in NYC, curated and presented by David Parker March 2008, and as part of TEA DANCES, a series curated and hosted by Jody Sperling May 2008.